 - A. Field Finishing: Transparent finish as specified in Section 09 9300. - 1.
-Provide field-applied finishing at chair rail, wood base and crown/picture rail at walls, and refinished wood trim at windows, transoms, and doors. - 2.
-The design intent is to refinish all existing woodwork for uniform apearance, and to match Architect-approved sample.
+Provide field-applied finishing at running trim at walls, and refinished wood trim at windows, doors, and transoms.

 - A. Shop assemble work for delivery to site, permitting passage through building openings. - B. Fit exposed sheet material edges with 3/8 inch matching hardwood edging.
 Use one piece for full length only. - C. When necessary to cut and fit on site, provide materials with ample allowance for cutting.
 Provide trim for scribing and site cutting.